eriklonnroth/newbscraping/AI_Instructions.md

 - Identify robust selectors for each field the user wants to capture (see `START_HERE.md`), locating the field value in the details page HTML by grepping key words, special characters or numeric patterns from the fieldname
 - Prefer stable CSS or XPATH/Playwright selectors; avoid brittle nth-child references
 - Save the fieldnames and your best guess selector to `details_fields_draft.json` (in project root, not in `sample_code`)
-- For each item in the json, run the extraction on the saved HTML and print the resulting text value to output and ask for the user's feedback on whether it is as they expected.
+- For each item in the json, try to extract a value from the saved details HTML and print the result to output.
+Ask for the user's feedback on whether it is as they expected.
 Do this for one field at a time, not all at once.
 - If the user confirms that a field and its selector works, save them to a file called `details_fields_validated.json`

 - **Missing data handling:** If a required fieldname selector cannot be identified from the provided HTML, alert the user.
 Treat the search for appropriate selectors as a collaborative exercise where you ask clarifying questions of the user, rather than making a lot of assumptions.